Perfect Draft: 10th in a 14-Team Yahoo PPR League

 It feels strange grabbing a guy like Thomas this early, as his ADP is more of a fourth-rounder, but I have to remind myself that there are 13 other teams drafting, so spots are skewed a bit.

-Draft Analyzer suggests I take a WR here and perhaps I should, but I chose Collins based on which RBs will be there in the next few rounds.
+Draft Hero suggests I take a WR here and perhaps I should, but I chose Collins based on which RBs will be there in the next few rounds.
 The Ravens lead back has a projected 216 PPR points with a VBD score of +50, with the next tier of RBs estimated to post point totals in the 180s and VBDs of +20.
 There are plenty of WRs with higher values forecasted to be on the board on my next turn, so I feel good about grabbing Collins to slot into my flex spot.

 Collins emerged last season from Baltimore’s murky backfield.
 If he can remain healthy, he could find himself in the RB1 conversation at the end of the season—not too shabby for the third RB on my roster.
 I now turn my focus back to WR in the fifth round, unless of course, a gem at TE falls to me.

 Continue reading to see how the rest of Jen's roster shakes out and to see which picks she deemed to be the best and worst values of the draft, as well as any final takeaways that may help you on draft day...